Conarix/easy-args/README.md

 // Define optional arguments with defaults
 #define OPTIONAL_ARGS \
-    OPTIONAL_UINT_ARG(threads, 1, "-t", "threads", "Number of threads to use")
+    OPTIONAL_UINT_ARG(threads, 1, "t", "threads", "Number of threads to use")

 // Define boolean flags
 #define BOOLEAN_ARGS \
     BOOLEAN_ARG(help, "-h", "Show help")
 ```

+Dashes for optional arguments are automatically prepended to the flag name.

+I.e. An optional argument defined like this `OPTIONAL_UNIT_ARG(threads, 1, "t", "threads", "Number of threads to use")`
+will be refered to by --t <VALUE>

 ### 2. Include EasyArgs